tzvetkov75/kids_game_self_control/README.md

 ## Install

 - Edit ./cgi-bin/bin/avm_cred.sh to correspond to your credentials and IP
-- Edit ./cgi-bin/bin/\*_stop.sh and \*_start.sh to correspond to your  profile controls URLS.
-You can get them by looking at the browser dev tools (network) when you manually activate internet on the profile
+- Edit if needed  ./cgi-bin/bin/\*_stop.sh and \*_start.sh to correspond to your profile controls URLS.
+You can get the commands  by exemining with browser dev tools (network) when you manually activate internet on the profile.
+Currenlty AVM Firtz!Box curls for profiles PS4,Kinder
 - Edit ./cgi-bin/bin/init.sh to set the  weekly allowed time
 - execute ./cgi-bin/bin/init.sh to set the values
 - set cronjob to run the init.sh evey week to charge the profile with init script.
 For example (fix the dir)